iamorphen/wktoolkit/tampermonkey/README.md

 # Tampermonkey Scripts
 Scripts in this directory are to be loaded by Tampermonkey and interact with the content on WaniKani.

 These scripts are developed and tested on Google Chrome (v.
-78+) for Linux.
+78+) for GNU/Linux.

+# Format
+Most if not all scripts in this directory use the following general format and conventions:

+* `IDPrefix`: This const string acts as the script-unique prefix for things like local storage keys and HTML element classes and IDs.
+* HTML, CSS, Classes, Functions: The utilities of the script.
+* `Main()`: The runtime pseudo entry point of the script, written to show the general order of execution of the above utilities.

 # Dependencies
 * Modern Tampermonkey